 It is and isn't hard to believe the first episode of The Simpsons aired on December 17, 1989.
-While it's flabbergasting to think the show has been on the air for more than a quarter of a century, The Simpsons is such an American institution it feels timeless.
-In returning to old episodes, you might find some jokes that make you grimace - there are plenty of offensive jokes on the Simpsons the show couldn't get away with in 2016.
+While it's flabbergasting to think the show has been on the air for more than a quarter of a century, The Simpsons is such an American institution that it feels timeless.
+In returning to old episodes, you might find some jokes that make you grimace - there are plenty of offensive jokes on The Simpsons the show couldn't get away with in 2020.

-So what's this all about?
-Are there racist jokes on The Simpsons?
-That's probably in the eye of the beholder - where do you draw the line between racist jokes and jokes about race?
-There are certainly jokes you couldn't get away with today, and what many would consider outdated Simpsons jokes.
+Old episodes feature plenty of jokes you couldn't get away with today, and what many would consider outdated Simpsons jokes.
 There are also blatant sexual references, political jabs, and a blurring of the lines between adult and children's content that wouldn't fly in an increasingly divided programming system.
 Read on to see the Simpsons jokes that wouldn't work today.

 The Joke: Homer dresses up as a panda at the Springfield Zoo and a real panda rapes him.

 Why It Wouldn't Fly: The episode makes light of rape and bestiality.Would this cause controversy now?

 The Show Makes A Crude Joke About Brazil

 Episode: "Blame It on Lisa" (Season 13, episode 15, March 31, 2002)